-This Chicken Enchiladas Verde is a traditional Mexican baked dish made with shredded chicken wrapped in tortillas, covered with salsa verde sauce and cheese.
-In this easy recipe for salsa verde chicken enchiladas, we prepare the filling and sauce in the Instant Pot, then cook the enchiladas in the oven or skillet.
+This green chicken enchilada casserole is a flavorful Mexican baked dish made with shredded chicken wrapped in tortillas and covered with salsa verde sauce and cheese.
+In this easy recipe, we prepare the filling and sauce in the Instant Pot, then cook the enchiladas in the oven or skillet.

 Many times I prepare the sauce and shredded chicken over the weekend, so all I have to do before dinner is to stuff and wrap the tortillas, top them with the sauce and cheese, and bake until hot and bubbly.